 Endorse a healthier environment with the beauty and utility of plants.
 Gain professional training in landscape design and plant sciences along with courses in business and liberal arts.
 Choose trees, shrubs, and lawn grasses that match conditions of the local environment.
-Design landscapes hat provide environmental services of soil conservation, water purification, and nutrient management.
-These are among the skills and areas of knowledge you’ll develop as a Sustainable Landscape Horticulture.
+Design landscapes that provide environmental services of soil conservation, water purification, and nutrient management.
+These are among the skills and areas of knowledge you’ll develop as a Sustainable Landscape Horticulture student.

 The Sustainable Landscape Horticulture major integrates plant sciences, landscape design, business, and liberal arts.
 The curriculum is designed to provide students with multifaceted skills to help them succeed in the demanding horticulture industry of the 21st century.
 Our faculty advisors help students select courses and develop learning experiences that match their interests and career goals.

 All students who enroll in the major complete the basic core curriculum for the College of Agriculture and Life Sciences (CALS), which includes communication and technology courses.
 In addition, students complete courses within the major, such as plant biology, ecology, plant and soil science, forestry, landscape design, agricultural economics, and small business management.